LowellInstruments/ddt/README.md

 Some additional useful things to do for better DDH behavior:

 - Disable the screensaver.
-- Remove the Bluetooth and software update icons from the panel.
+- Remove the Bluetooth and software updater icons from the panel.
 - Remove any unwanted wi-fi credentials left.
 - Update DWS credentials if they were cloned.